Skip to content

 💡

-Partizip I = -ING (happening now).
-Partizip II = -ED (already done).
+Partizip I = -ing (happening now).
+Partizip II = -ed (already done).

 🧠

-kochende Suppe = soup that IS cooking. gekochte Suppe = soup that WAS cooked.
+kochende Suppe = soup that is cooking. gekochte Suppe = soup that was cooked.

 Active vs. Passive Meaning